 - water buffalo steak, skin (Myanmar, Laos)

-- whole roasted guinea pig (Peru)
+- whole roasted guinea pig (Peru, Ecuador)

 - raw lamb cig kofte (Turkey)